Gas FAQs

-Links for business and domestic credit application forms can be found at the bottom of the website.
+Links for business credit application forms can be found at the bottom of the website.
 Download and complete the relevant form and send through to info@pacgas.com.au when complete to start the process.

-It is easy!
-Simply contact us today, and our friendly staff will ensure you receive your LPG gas during the next scheduled delivery service in your area.
-Contact us regarding an enquiry by:
+It’s easy!
+Simply contact us today and our friendly staff will give you the contact details of our nearest distributor.
+For distributors, we can organise delivery of products during the next scheduled delivery service in your area.
+Contact us regarding an order by:

 Below are some helpful Dos and Don’ts when working with gas cylinders: